 - 1. All entries will be judged at the Michigan State Grange convention. - 2.
-Entrants may be any age: Division I Junior, kids 8 years old or younger; Division II Junior, kids 9 -14 years old; Division III, ages 14 and older (Subordinate). - All entries must be labeled with an official label and entry forms must be completed prior to entering in competition.
+Entrants may be any age: Division I Junior, Juniors 8 years old or younger; Division II Junior, Juniors 9 -14 years old; Division III, ages 14 and older (Subordinate). - 3.
+All entries must be labeled with an official label and entry forms must be completed prior to entering in competition.
 Contact your Lecturer or me for labels and entry forms. - 4.
-Age of kids as of January 1, 2024 must be on the label. - Lecturer's Department contests are open to Grange members and Grange friends.
+Age of Juniors as of January 1, 2025 must be on the label. - 5.
+Lecturer's Department contests are open to Grange members and Grange friends, Juniors and Junior friends.
 Grange friend labels and entry forms should specify the Grange who asked them to enter. - 6.
 All entries shall be the work of the entrant. - 7.
-All entries should be completed after October 1, 2023 and before September 30, 2024. - 8.
+All entries should be completed after October 1, 2024 and before September 30, 2025. - 8.
 Only one entry per class per person.
-Class examples photography animals; homemade fruit pie; item created from varn; etc.) - 9.
-Entrant must select the class of their entry. - 10.
-Adult entries will receive ribbons for 1st, 2nd, & 3rd places and all entries will receive a participation ribbon. - 11.
-If a Junior-age person has an item that fits into one of the Junior Department contests, it should be entered there and not in the Lecturer Contests.
+Class examples photography animals; homemade fruit pie; item created from yarn; etc.) - 9.
+Entrant must select the class of their entry.
+10. Adult entries will receive ribbons for 1st, 2nd, & 3rd places and all entries will receive a participation ribbon. - 11.
 Junior entries will receive ribbons for 1st, 2nd, & 3rd place in each class plus a \$5 cash prize for 1st place, \$3 cash prize for 2nd place, and \$1 cash prize for 3rd place.
 All entries will receive a participation ribbon. - 12.
-Two Best of Show ribbons will be awarded in the Lecturer's Contests: 1) A Best of Show from all entries in the Photography Contest\, and 2) A Best of Show award from all other entries (arts items, home-made food items, family recipe).
+Two Best of Show ribbons will be awarded in the Lecturer's Contests: 1) A Best of Show from all entries in the Photography Contest, and 2) A Best of Show award from all other entries (arts items, homemade food items, family recipe).
 All entries in each of these two groups will be eligible to receive this honor.